 The most common type of birth control pill, called combined oral contraceptives (COCs), can help clear acne, normally by about 35% after 3 months and 55-60% after 6 months.

 Studies show us that there are no stand-outs when it comes to which brand or type of COC is better for acne, and that they all work similarly and clear acne about equally well.

 Oral contraceptives have become safer over the years, but still carry risks, so it is important to consult a doctor before deciding to take them, and make sure you do not smoke while using them.

-The menstrual cycle influences acne.
-Many women report an increase in acne approximately 7 - 10 days before menstruation and then a decrease in acne once menstruation starts.
-These cyclical acne symptoms are a result of the fluctuation of several different hormones during the menstrual cycle.
-Each of these hormones plays a different role in acne:
+Many women report an increase in acne approximately 7 - 10 days before menstruation and then a decrease in acne once menstruation begins.
+These cyclical acne symptoms are a result of the fluctuation of several different hormones during the menstrual cycle, each of which plays a different role in acne:

-- Androgens (increase acne): Androgens, which are male hormones that are present in both males and females, increase skin oil production, and can lead to more acne.
+- Androgens (increase acne): Androgens are male hormones that are present in both males and females.
+Androgens increase skin oil production, and more skin oil leads to more acne.

 What Are Oral Contraceptives (Birth Control Pills), and How Do They Treat Acne?

 Birth control pills, also called oral contraceptives, are a hormonal therapy.
 There are two types of birth control pill: